‘Be aware of your surroundings’: Davis officials ask public to stay vigilant in wake of stabbings

 When out in public, Pytel said residents should prioritize their safety by being “vigilant” after dark, and never go out alone.

-David Henry Breaux, 50, and Karim Abou-Najim, 20, were killed while the third victim, a woman, is in critical but stable condition at the UC Davis Medical Center.
+David Henry Breaux, 50, and Karim Abou Najm, 20, were killed while the third victim, a woman, is in critical but stable condition at the UC Davis Medical Center.

 The woman had surgery after suffering several stab wounds and is currently in the ICU, Pytel said.